Trevortds/trevortds.github.io/_posts/devlogs/2016-09-19-why-should-i-normalize-my-data.md

 -----

 Note that most implementations will actually do this for you.
-For example, the following two matlab snippets are identical.
+For example, the following two matlab snippets produce identical results.

 ```matlab
 tr = [4 5 2 4;